Piers Taylor: Television and documentaries

 From 2013 to 2017 Taylor co-presented, with Kieran Long, The House That £100k Built in BBC Two.
 In the spin off series, The £100k House: Tricks of the Trade, Taylor and co-host Robert Jamison help people with their home improvements while staying on a limited budget.

 From 2017 he was a co-presenter along with actress and property developer Caroline Quentin of BBC Two's series The World's Most Extraordinary Homes, which is also in Netflix.
-In the show Taylor and Quentin visit properties in different countries and environments, including remarkable, innovative designs such as the 747 Wing House.
+In the show Taylor and Quentin visit properties in different countries and environments, including the 747 Wing House.

 In 2020 Taylor was featured in the first episode of the documentary series Practice, created by architecture critic and curator Laura Mark and photographer and filmmaker Jim Stephenson.
 The film focuses on the process of architecture, and presents Taylor's own approach with conversations and shows him building a cabin in the woods.